jrenning/HW1_CS_3980/README.md

 *Note that these numbers might not match the numbers on the plot below due to coming from different runs of the program*

+This output shows that the higher the fibonacci number the longer the runtime, which is expected as more calculations are needed for the higher numbers

 ### Graph

 The last part of this file is a function to make a plot for the time it takes to run the fibonacci function at different input values using the matplotlib library.